queens-knights/main-control-deprecated/README.md

 # QRM Wiki
+Alola!
 This reporitory contain English documentation of Queen's Robomaster ES documentations.

 Most contents of this repository is in the wiki section.
  [Let's go pikachu!](https://github.com/sikaxn/QRMWiki/wiki).